-Mental Health Rehabilitation Program - Active in Parks
+Active in Parks: Mental Health Rehabilitation Program

-People and Parks Foundation has been shining a spotlight on parks and nature and how agencies supporting mental illness can better address its challenges by using parks as settings for improved health.
+Agencies supporting mental illness can better address its challenges by using parks as settings for improved health.

 It is proven that interaction with nature can assist in creating positive feelings for the mind, body and soul.

 The Pathways organisation promoted the mental, emotional, and physical wellbeing of the individual through shared exploration of pathways to healthy living.
 The organisation specialised in a range of services, outpatient treatments and recovery programs for persons with mental illness and/or brain injury and was a keen supporter of People and Parks Foundation’s vision.